 But while Enlightenment perspective was a grand achievement, Integrative Meta-perspective’s stepping back represents a different sort of accomplishment.
 With Cultural Maturity, awareness comes to stand more fully separate from the whole of our intelligence’s systemic complexity—including the rational.

-Integrative Meta-perspeCognitivective offers that we might step back equally from aspects of ourselves that before we might have treated as objective and those that we before thought of as subjective.
+Integrative Meta-perspective offers that we might step back equally from aspects of ourselves that before we might have treated as objective and those that we before thought of as subjective.
 In the process it offers that we might better step back from the whole systemic ball of wax whatever our concern. *The second kind of process is not just different from what we have known, it finds no parallel at all in earlier developmental changes.
 Along with stepping back, Integrative Meta-perspective engages who we are with a new depth and completeness.
 It involves a newly possible connectedness with the full complexity of human experience.
 The result is Cultural Maturity’s more complete, more embodied engagement with experience.

 We appropriately ask just what we newly engage with.
 Ultimately what we newly engage is the whole of ourselves as systems.
 Again, this has multiple aspects, but for our purposes it works to keep things simple and continue to focus on intelligence’s multiplicity.
 What we more deeply draw on is the whole of intelligence—all the diverse aspects of how we make sense of things.